frontsideair/blog/content/blog/best-providers-to-deploy-your-full-stack-app/index.md

 It would be a massive omission if I didn't list [AWS](https://aws.amazon.com) here.
 They offer [every service you can imagine](https://aws.amazon.com/products/) and more.
 They have an [excellent track record](https://twitter.com/rakyll/status/1671354533375795200) for maintaining their products, [unlike a certain cloud provider](https://blog.pragmaticengineer.com/google-domains-to-shut-down/).
 Nothing is missing in their vast catalog.

 However, AWS is also famous for being complicated to use.
 Their demo full-stack app has [3,000 lines of infrastructure configuration](https://github.com/aws-samples/aws-bookstore-demo-app/blob/41838c0/template/master-fullstack.yaml).
-Using [CDK](https://aws.amazon.com/cdk/) or [Terraform](https://www.terraform.io) may ease the pain a little bit, but you still have to wrangle the low level, close to the metal infrastructure.
+Using [CDK](https://aws.amazon.com/cdk/) or [Terraform](https://www.terraform.io) may ease the pain a little bit, but you still have to fight the low level, close to the metal infrastructure.
 (Well, there's [Amplify](https://aws.amazon.com/amplify/), but it's nowhere near my requirements, stuck in a [limbo of jamstack](https://remotesynthesis.com/blog/goodbye-jamstack/).)

 Or, you can pay another company to do it for you.
 There are many to choose from like [Seed](https://seed.run), [Flightcontrol](https://www.flightcontrol.dev), [Begin](https://begin.com), and [Serverless](https://www.serverless.com), with more cropping up each day.
 Many of these solutions also provide GitOps for you so you can push to deploy with peace of mind, and many of them provide some form of local development too.
 It's anyone's guess though, if they'll provide the same stability AWS offers.